Hong Kong legal battle looms for NSA contractor

 "He is an honest man and a fighter and a real American," wrote one microblogger named Mingdao Jijin.
 "The era of the United States being able to control others but not itself is over."

-Under the extradition agreement, Hong Kong's leader has the right to refuse the surrender of a person to the United States if it relates to the "defense, foreign affairs or essential public interest."
+Under the extradition agreement, Hong Kong's leader has the right to refuse the surrender of a person to the United States if it relates to the "defence, foreign affairs or essential public interest."

 Despite Snowden's value to China as a potential trove of U.S. intelligence, any moves by China to veto a U.S. extradition request could cause serious damage to U.S.-China relations just after a successful summit between President Barack Obama and Chinese President Xi Jinping in California.